Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 Q2.
 Can automation testing replace manual testing?

-Ans:- It is not possible that automation testing will not completely replace the manual testing.
-There is need for both manual and automation testing.
-Manual testing is generally used to handle the complex test cases, while automated testing handles simpler, more repetitive tests.
-At last, in manual vs automation testing – manual testing is important, adding automated testing makes your manual tests more efficient.
+Ans:- It is not possible that automation testing will not completely replace manual testing.
+There is a need for both manual and automation testing.
+Manual testing is generally used to handle complex test cases, while automated testing handles simpler, more repetitive tests.
+Lastly, in manual vs automation testing – manual testing is important.
+Adding automated testing makes your manual tests more efficient.

 Q3.
 Why use automation testing over manual testing?

-Ans:-A major difference between automation testing and manual testing, automation testing is time-saving.
+Ans:- A major difference between automation testing and manual testing is that automation testing is time-saving.
 Users often choose automated testing over manual testing because of the timing.
-Automated testing was developed because manual testing is time consuming.
+Automated testing was developed because manual testing is time-consuming.

 Q4.
 What are the strengths and weaknesses of automated testing and manual testing?